feature-engine/feature_engine/docs/user_guide/transformation/ArcsinTransformer.rst

 numerical variables.

-The arcsine transformation, also called arcsin square root transformation, or angular transformation, takes the form of asin(sqrt(x)) where x is a real number between 0 and 1.
+The arcsine transformation, also called arcsin square root transformation, or angular transformation, takes the form of arcsin(sqrt(x)) where x is a real number between 0 and 1.

-The arcsin square root transformation helps in dealing with probabilities, percents, and proportions.
+The arcsin square root transformation helps in dealing with probabilities, percentages, and proportions.

 The :class:`ArcsinTransformer()` only works with numerical variables with values between 0 and 1.
 If the variable contains a value outside of this range, the transformer will raise an error.

 Example
 ~~~~~~~

-Let's load the breast cancer dataset and  separate it into train and test sets.
+Let's load the breast cancer dataset from scikit-learn and  separate it into train and
+test sets.

 .. code:: python